luisamariariverarivera/Rwanda_Aging_Public/README.md

 The "Analysis.R" file contains the analysis in the main text.
 - We begin by running a series of regression models investigating the effect of exposure group on aging estimates with and without adjustment for postnatal ACES.
 - We extract effect sizes and plot these to demonstrate the increased sensitivity of second generation clocks compared with first generation clocks to the prenatal environment.

+The "revision_analyses.R" script contains analysis requested by reviewers after peer review.
+- We compare exposure group BMI and SES
+- We use the epismoker package to estimate smoking prevalence in participants from DNA methylation data.
+- We conduct sensititivity analyses with interaction by sex and with additional immune cell type principle components.